ugeorge/virtual_monkey_builder/README.md

 Virtual Monkey Builder
 ======================

-This is the most helpful (and friendly) monkey a(n IT) lab assistant can get.
-And since lab assistants are doing all kinds of monkey business, this little guy can be a good friend indeed.
+This is the most helpful (and friendly) monkey a lab assistant can get.
+And since lab assistants do all kinds of monkey business, this little guy can be of great help.

 This is what our monkey does:

- * build virtual machines (VMs) for lab envirtonments based on your wishes
+ * build virtual machines (VMs) for lab envirtonments based on configuration files
  * install operating systems inside your VM
  * download, install and set up packages and programs
  * do all sorts of shady things possible through a command-line shell
  * set up environments and get to the innetmost secret places for crazy hacking

 And all of this without touching the keyboard.
-Well... this or crashing and burning your computer, killing you and your friends in the process and swinging poop at strangers.
+Well... this or crashing and burning your computer, killing you and your friends in the process and flinging poop at strangers.
 Did I say it is friendly?
 Well... umm... it is still an experimental project.